Virginia Institute of Marine Science

 Funding was provided by the U.S. Army Corps of Engineers (Project number W26GLG- 5265-5855).

 Center for Coastal Resources Management, Virginia Institute of Marine Science.
 (2006) Rappahannock County Riparian Buffer Study.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V51H98
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V51H98